Tosca tester

 Although still in its infancy, quantum computing has the potential to disrupt software development.
 Testing in a quantum computing environment will require entirely new approaches and tools.

 As QAOps continues to evolve, organizations must adapt to these trends to ensure the quality, reliability, and security of their software products.
 Adopting these new practices and technologies will be critical to staying competitive in the dynamic world of software development and quality assurance.
-If you’re an IT tester or automation tester and you speak German, check out our company benefits and respond to our latest job postings.
+If you’re an IT tester or automation tester and you speak German, check out our employee benefits and respond to our latest job offers!